robtweed/QOper8/README.md

 This simple example creates a pool of 1 WebWorker (the default configuration) and allows you to process a message of type *myMessage*

-First, let's define the Message Handler Module.
+First, let's define the Message Handler Script file.
 We'll use the example above:

 ### myMessage.js